Date: March, 2019 | Category: Proofreading | Author: Ryan Szporer

 Essentially an offshoot of letterpress, flexography is a form of relief printing that specializes in labels on cans and boxes.
 Presses run at high speeds and are typically very versatile, able to print cartons and labels on a variety of substrates on the same machine.

 Plates, which form the print information and transfer the ink to the substrate, are made of rubber, making the process a relatively inexpensive one used primarily for short runs.
 The rubber plate wraps around a cylinder and picks up ink that will ultimately be deposited on the substrate.
 The flip side is that, unfortunately, the plates are very fragile and need to be replaced often.

 Gravure printing is essentially the opposite of letterpress.
 The design to be printed is etched instead of elevated on a metallic master.
 The individual “cells” that are created contain the ink.
 Deeper cells result in darker tones.

-Gravure tends to be more of an expensive process relative to flexography and best-suited for longer runs.
+Gravure tends to be more of an expensive process relative to flexography and is best suited for longer runs.
 Like flexography, gravure is common for packaging jobs within the packaging.
 Cylinders last significantly longer though.
 That’s one of several benefits, including consistent, high-quality results achieved with fast-drying ink that rivals the high-speed process itself.

 Offset lithography is a planographic printing process.
 So, whereas letterpress image areas are elevated and gravure image areas are recessed, they are on the same plane as the non-image areas for offset.
 Here, image and non-image areas are chemically separated.